-Courses at FNU are enhanced with media enhanced with media that can be downloaded to your mobile device.
-Additionally, your coursework will involve using applications on these devices, and they will be utilized in your clinical rotation.
+Courses at FNU are enhanced with media that can be downloaded to your mobile device.
+Additionally, both your coursework and clinical rotation will involve using mobile applications.
 Therefore it is required for students to own a mobile device so that they may take advantage of these offerings.
-Devices that satisfy this requirement are:

-Android Version 2.2 or later 16GB or higher
+Both Android (version 2.2 or higher) and Apple (iOS 7 or higher) devices are supported.
+Devices should have a minimum of 16GB of memory.